systemjs/systemjs/docs/architecture.md

 })
 ```

-The loader reference references the Handlebars plugin, which is itself imported via `SystemJS.import('handlebars')` just like any other module.
+The loader references the Handlebars plugin, which is itself imported via `SystemJS.import('handlebars')` just like any other module.

 Because the metadata for a module is extensible, plugins can also define their own metadata options for compiling modules.
-Plugins also build through
+Plugins build through
 SystemJS builder just like any other module, providing their compilation as part of bundling.

+A standard template plugin will be as simple as a source transformation from a template language to a JS module, allowing the plugin to support
+all the bundling and static building features (including Rollup support) provided by the build system.

 To read about the [plugin API for creating plugins at the documentation page](creating-plugins.md).